allensuner/allensuner.github.io/_posts/2017-02-09-first-post.md

 I started this blog to share my many interests with the masses.
 Video game releases, new technology, programming tutorials, current events... you know, boring stuff like that.
 If any of that sounds remotely interesting to you, please stay tuned!
+If you want to know more about me, check out my [about me page](/about)!
 I plan on creating at least one post per week... probably on the weekends... or not, it really depends on how I'm feeling.
 Stay awesome readers!

 -- Allen